cloudmesh-community/book/chapters/msg/graphql.md

 * [Altair](https://altair.sirmuel.design/), or
 * [GraphiQL](https://github.com/skevy/graphiql-app).

-#### heading is missing

-:o: unclear why the next is not explained earlier, no one will understand what a bearer token is, it may also replicate what you said before.

-JWT tokens are bearer tokens which need to be passed in HTTP authorization header.
-JWT tokens are very safe against CSRF attacks and are trusted and verified since they are digitally signed.
+#### JWT tokens expiry

 JWT tokens can have expiry period.
 Typically, GraphQL server host provides the token expiry information to client through some kind of documentation.
 If the token is about to be expired, you can call `refreshToken` mutation and the response would be a refreshed token.
 However if the token has already expired then you can again request a new token by calling `tokenAuth` mutation.

-Find more about JWT tockens at [@jwt-tockens] and GraphQL authentication at [@medium-graphql]
+Find more information about JWT tokens at [@jwt-tockens] and GraphQL authentication at [@medium-graphql]

 :o: this shoudl go in the Resources section if its not just related to